 20 neighborhoods.
 10 days.
 Endless places to explore.

-Open House Chicago is back with a reimagined event for 2020.
-The beloved architecture festival, hosted by the Chicago Architecture Center, will now span 16 days (Oct.
-16 − Nov.
-1) and include both online and outdoor events that showcase the fascinating history, architecture, and culture of the city’s diverse neighborhoods.
+Open House Chicago is back with a reimagined event.
+The beloved architecture festival, hosted by the Chicago Architecture Center, will now span 16 days and include both online and outdoor events that showcase the fascinating history, architecture, and culture of the city’s diverse neighborhoods.

 This year’s in-person events include self-guided outdoor tours that showcase the culture, history, and architecture of various neighborhoods.
 These curated trails, available for free on the new Open House Chicago app, can be done by foot, bike, or car.